clueless92/DataStructures/README.md

 # DataStructures
-Homeworks, exams and other projects from the Data Structures course at SoftUni.
+Homeworks, exams and other projects from the Data Structures and Algorithms courses at SoftUni.